 Plug-In Electric Vehicle (PEV) Analysis

-The Vermont Public Utility Commission (Commission) must evaluate PEVs and PEV charging in the state.
-The Commission must provide public notice, opportunity for submission of written comments, and one or more workshops on PEVs before the evaluation is conducted.
-In its report, the Commission must include analysis and recommendations on the following topics regarding electric vehicle supply equipment (EVSE) owned by electric utilities:
+The Vermont Public Utility Commission (Commission) completed a report that evaluated PEVs and PEV charging in the state.
+The Commission was to provide public notice, opportunity for submission of written comments, and one or more workshops on PEVs before the evaluation is conducted.
+In its report, the Commission was required to include analysis and recommendations on the following topics regarding electric vehicle supply equipment (EVSE) owned by electric utilities:

 - Removal of barriers to EVSE installation, including strategies to reduce operating costs for EVSE users;